I. Overview Of

 any prospective employer you select.

 What does one of these reports look like?
 Click here to view a sample report.
-(Note, however, that the sample contains data elements, such as a Civil Records Search, that most employers do not require.)

 GETTING YOUR SELF-CHECK